NDEats/NDEats-Back-End/README.md

 * These should all be just in one line
 * The ID of each person/order is returned in the response from the server when you add a person/order
 * Deleting an order and dropping off an order are the same request; both move the order from the orders table to the old orders table
+* All the IDs (Primary Keys in the DB) are being automatically created by Django

 ### Syntax